COVID-19: Colonial Pest Control's Response to Coronavirus

 Semi-annual Preventive Maintenance Services

-- Upon arrival, our technicians will notify you via text, email, or telephone call.
-We will no longer ring your doorbell.
+- Upon arrival, our technicians will notify you via text or telephone call prior to approaching the door to knock or ring your doorbell.

 - We will email all of our paperwork to you if we have an email on file.
 Please call 800-525-8084, email email@example.com, or update your contact information via the customer portal at https://colonialpest.pestconnect.com/login to ensure contactless paperless billing.